Which is the most sustainable recycled toilet paper?

 Impact:

 I switched from a supermarket own branded toilet paper to ‘Who Gives A Crap’ during the pandemic as I noticed them whilst working in my local food bank.
 They were being donated and stood out with their exciting packaging.
 Each one was individually wrapped in paper with fun colours, patterns and messaging.
 I signed up to their subscription model, shipped directly to my door, with a feel-good factor knowing profits were donated for good causes.
-At the time of writing (Jan 2025) they have raised over £9 million towards their water, sanitation, and hygiene impact partners via their foundation, to give access to clean water and toilets for billions of people in need - plus their partners are localised to the areas affected.

 Raw materials: